BEE

 2003, Slovenia.

-Honey: Revised EU honey directives; Honey and nuts fight cholesterol; China
+Honey: Revised EU honey directives; Honey and nuts fight cholesterol;

 attacks Europe over honey ban; High honey prices raises cost of manufactured